NBK-code/NBK-code.github.io/_posts/2026-04-28-RL_for_Continual_Learning.md

 2) make the text part of post training supervised finetuning or
 3) make the text part of RL fine tuning.

-Where would you put the text to gain maximum performance as measured by a) ability to solve similar problems and b) ability to solve harder but similar problems?
+Where would you put the text to gain maximum performance as measured by a) ability to solve similar problems (in-distribution) and b) ability to solve harder but similar problems (out-of-distribution)?

 The paper "SFT Memorizes, RL Generalizes: A Comparative Study of Foundation Model Post-training" showed that RL tends to generalize while SFT tends to memorize.